 Regular Exercise: Engage in light exercises recommended by your healthcare provider, such as walking, swimming, or prenatal yoga, to stimulate bowel movements.

-Regular Bathroom Habits: Establish a routine for bathroom visits to encourage consistent bowel movements.
+Regular Bathroom Habits: Develop a schedule for regular bathroom visits, as this promotes regular bowel movements.

-Consult a doctor: Consult your doctor about safe stool softeners or fibre supplements that are suitable for pregnancy.
+Consult a doctor: See your doctor for stool softeners or fibre supplements that are safe for use during pregnancy.

 Avoid Self-Medication: It is vital to consult your doctor before using over-the-counter medications or herbal remedies for constipation during pregnancy.